 The Boston College student newspaper began publication in November 1919.
 Issues from 1919-2015 are available online.
 For current news, see the paper's website: http://bcheights.com.
 Copyright for 1970 to the present is held by the Heights, Inc. Copyright for 1964-1970 is held by the Trustees of Boston College.
 Issues from 1919-1963 are in the public domain.

 The Sacred Heart Review

 The Review was a newspaper published in Cambridge and Boston between 1888-1918.
 Not merely a church bulletin, the Review contained sections dealing with local, national and international news, and had a nation-wide subscriber base.
 It is important for its reporting of the Catholic Church in general and the Church in New England in particular; its pieces that explicate and defend Catholicism; and its advertisements.
 The entire 60-volume run is available online and is in the public domain.
 The online version was made possible, in part, by the John and Ruth Galvin Endowed Fund for the Boston Collection at the John J. Burns Library.

 Published by the Jesuit Conference's Office of Social Ministries in the 1970s, The Sisyphus Papers address a wide range of social issues including oil, the Middle East, immigration, ordination of women, and corporate power.
 The digital reproduction includes 23 issues dating from 1975 through 1977.

 The earliest of the Boston College newspapers, the Stylus was founded by students in 1883.
 The paper featured literary contributions, as well as alumni, athletics, and other college news.
 By 1933, the Stylus was entirely an undergraduate literary magazine; it continues as such today.
-Issues of Stylus, from January 1883 through December 1922, are available online.
+Issues of Stylus from January 1883 through September 1971, plus two issues from 1977, are available online.